Curioustab

 Cause–Effect reasoning: Connect the fee reduction decision with prior agitation and delays.
 Statement I: A Government-appointed committee drastically reduced professional course fees compared to last year.
 Statement II: Parents of aspiring students had launched a severe agitation against high fees, and admissions were considerably delayed.
 Choose the correct option describing the relationship.

-I. Ten hardcore criminals escaped from the custody of the police while on the way to the jail in a city.
-II.
-All schools in the city remained closed for two days.
+Cause and Effect: I) Ten hardcore criminals escaped from police custody while being taken to jail in a city.
+II) All schools in the city remained closed for two days.

-I. The trout fish because of excessive fishing and loss of conductive habitat is becoming endangered.
-II.
-Environmental activism is witnessing a steady rise.
+Cause and Effect: I) The trout fish is becoming endangered due to excessive fishing and loss of suitable habitat.
+II) Environmental activism is witnessing a steady rise.

-I. The prime minister's Ireland visit was the headline in the newspapers.
-II.
-The prime minister's Ireland visit is historic.
+Cause and Effect: I) The Prime Minister’s Ireland visit was the headline in the newspapers.
+II) The Prime Minister’s Ireland visit is historic.

 1